weiganghuang/holops-1803/task2.md

 1. After confirm the output of `commit dry-run outformat native` does not contain any CLI, continue commit the service instances, and then exit from ncs cli.
-We will commit with option `no-networking`, this option makes sure the instances are committed to cdb without changing the configuration of network devices.
+We will commit with option `no-networking`, this option makes sure the instances are committed to NSO's cdb only.

     **Make sure you are still in ncs cli’s config mode**.
 With option `no-networking`, NSO is committing the changes only to cdb.